takluyver/pynsist/doc/index.rst

        files = LICENSE
            data_files/

-  See :doc:`cfgfile` for more details about this.
+   See :doc:`cfgfile` for more details about this, including how to bundle packages which don't publish wheels.

 3. Run ``pynsist installer.cfg`` to generate your installer.
 If ``pynsist`` isn't found, you can use ``python -m nsist installer.cfg`` instead.